M-Files/Developer-Portal/Samples-And-Libraries/Samples/User-Interface-Extensibility-Framework/Commands/index.md

 2. Ensure that the icon file is included within the User Interface Extensibility Framework application.
 3. Call [SetIconFromPath](https://www.m-files.com/UI_Extensibility_Framework/index.html#MFClientScript~ICommands~SetIconFromPath.html), passing both the command Id and the *relative* path to the icon (line 50).

-<p class="note">Setting an icon only works if the command is shown in the task area.
-Icons will not be shown for items in the context menu.</p>
+Setting an icon only works if the command is shown in the task area.
+Icons will not be shown for items in the context menu.
+{:.note}

 ```javascript
 // NOTE!
 This code is for demonstration purposes only and does not contain any kind of